huzhijie1/Repository1/README.md

 Finally, click the Confirm button to get the fused image.
 If you are satisfied with it, you can click the Save button to save it

-In addition to the code, I also provide an exe file, which you can use directly
+There are also some other functions, such as the two pictures do not have the same size, exe file，etc

-There are also some other functions, such as the two pictures do not have the same size, etc If you need, you can leave a message below
+If you need, you can leave a message below

 Of course, if I have any mistakes or suggestions, I am welcome to point them out